-The antibiotic results in this study indicated that the antibiotics that remained hypersensitive to Staphylococcus aureus were vancomycin (91.8%), followed by clindamycin (76.7%).
-In contrast, the antibiotics that were highly resistant to Staphylococcus aureus were tetracycline (63%), followed by erythromycin and oxcillin (60%).
-The results of the study agreed with those of the Rams et al. who observed that some strains of Staphylococcus aureus isolated from periodontal abscesses were resistant to tetracycline and erythromycin 37.
+Van Winkelhof has previously described the difficulties in isolating these bacterial species through the use of culture methods33.
+Furthermore, Dymock et al.,34 and Baumgartner et al.,35 they are reported that different populations have different configurations of microbes or these species may consist of both cultured and non-cultivable biotypes36.
+In this study the antibiotic results indicated that the antibiotics that remained hypersensitive to S. aureus were vancomycin (91.8%), followed by clindamycin (76.7%).
+In contrast, the antibiotics that were highly resistant to S. aureus were tetracycline (63%), followed by erythromycin and oxcillin (60%).
+The results of the study agreed with those of the Rams et al., they observed that some strains of S. aureus isolated from periodontal abscesses were resistant to tetracycline and erythromycin37.
 The antibiotic results in the current study also revealed that metronidazole was 100% effective against Bacteroides spp.
-This result was consistent with that reported in Germany (100%) 38.
-These results are also consistent with the results of Roche et al. which found anaerobes very sensitive to metronidazole39.
+This result was consistent with that reported in Germany (100%)38.
+These results are also consistent with the results of Roche et al., which found anaerobes very sensitive to metronidazole39.
 Metronidazole is only active when it is reduced to form an unstable medium that binds to microbial DNA and results in damage that prevents reproduction and transcription40.
 In addition, strict anaerobic isolates (Bacteroides spp.) also showed to be hypersensitive to 100% clindamycin, and this result was higher than that documented in Spain (79.1%)41.
-But in accordance with that documented in Germany (100%) 38.
+But in accordance with that documented in Germany (100%)38.
 Clindamycin is a useful dental antibiotic, able to penetrate into bone and prevent biofilms from forming42.
-In addition, sensitivity to augmentin by Bacteroides spp in the current study was 94.1%, and this result was higher than that documented in Spain (76.7%) 41.
-The remaining antibiotics from Bacteroides spp. was clarithromycin (94.1%) (macrolide and the erythromycin analog).
+In addition, sensitivity to augmentin by Bacteroides spp in the current study was 94.1%, and this result was higher than that documented in Spain (76.7%)41. remaining antibiotics from Bacteroides spp. was clarithromycin (94.1%) (macrolide and erythromycin analog).
 The most resistant antibiotic used in this study was vancomycin (23.5%) for the same bacteria.
-The indiscriminate use of antibiotics to supplement dental treatments should be avoided as they may lead to allergic reactions, the development of super-infection with induction of resistant bacterial species and unnecessary exposure to patients with both toxicity and drug side effects 43.
+The indiscriminate use of antibiotics to supplement dental treatments should be avoided as they may lead to allergic reactions, the development of super-infection with induction of resistant bacteria species and unnecessary exposure to patients with both toxicity and other drug side effects43.
 Antibiotic prescription should be an aid to appropriate clinical treatment.
-The choice of an antibiotic regimen should be based on knowledge of the effectiveness of the antibiotic for the bacteria.
-It must be remembered that dental caries infections are ecosystems of bacteria where the products of one type of bacteria can be nutrients for other types of bacteria 23.
-Antibiotic resistance studies have generally relied on isolating bacteria on antibiotic-free plates and post-testing of sensitivity to a group of antibiotics.
+The antibiotic regimen choice should be based on knowledge of the effectiveness of the antibiotic for the bacteria.
+It must be considered that infections of dental caries are ecosystems of bacteria where the producers of one type of bacteria can be nutrients for other types of bacteria23.
+Studies of antibiotic resistance have generally relied on isolating bacteria on antibiotic-free plates and post-testing of sensitivity to a group of antibiotics.
 The majority of the isolated antibiotic-resistant bacteria were members of the normal oral microflora; some pathogenic and opportunistic bacteria were also isolated.
-Antibiotic-resistant bacteria have been isolated, which are important factors for pneumonia, otitis media, sinusitis, meningitis, deep abscesses, endocarditis, and dental diseases including caries and gum disease.
-The carriage of these opportunistic pathogens is of clinical importance because infection caused by antibiotic-resistant bacteria can lead to treatment failure and lead to chronic infection.
-All subjects had antibiotic-resistant bacteria, which indicates the ability of the oral cavity to function as a reservoir for antibiotic-resistant organisms.
+Antibiotic-resistant bacteria have been isolated, which are important factors for otitis media, pneumonia, sinusitis, meningitis, endocarditis, deep abscesses, and dental diseases including caries and gum disease.

+These opportunistic pathogens carriage is of clinical importance since infection caused by antibiotic-resistant bacteria can lead to failure treatment and lead to chronic infection.
+All subjects had an antibiotic-resistant bacterium, which indicates the ability of the oral cavity to function as a reservoir for antibiotic-resistant organisms.
 A small number of people had very high levels of oral bacteria that are resistant to certain antibiotics.
-The high percentage of oral bacteria that are resistant to a particular antibiotic indicates the existence of a subgroup that can act as a reservoir for antibiotic-resistant bacteria 29-31.
+The high percentage of oral bacteria that are resistant to a particular antibiotic indicates the existence of a subgroup that can act as a reservoir for antibiotic-resistant bacteria29-31.